knownothinnobody/gatsby-netlify-action/README.md

   Gatsby finish building it.
 You should store this as a [secret][github-repo-secret] in your repository.
 Provided as an [env-variable][github-env-variable].

-- **deploy-branch**: The branch expected by GitHub to have the static files needed for your site.
-For org and user pages it should always be `master`.
-  This is where the output of `gatsby build` will be pushed to.
-Provided as an [input][github-action-input].
-  Defaults to `master`.

-- **deploy-repo**: The repository expected by GitHub to have the static files needed for your site.
-  Provided as an [input][github-action-input].
-  Defaults to the same repository that runs this action.

 - **gatsby-args**: Additional arguments that get passed to `gatsby build`.
 See the [Gatsby documentation][gatsby-build-docs] for a list of allowed options.
   Provided as an [input][github-action-input].